 SERIES 1: Truth Tellers – The first journalists to write about the Holodomor

-The power of journalism exposes the truth about both those in government who attempt to hide their activities or secrets and brings out information about ordinary people whose lives were disrupted by such world-changing events as the Holodomor.
-This first series will present the 3 journalists who first wrote about the Holodomor at the time it was happening.
+The power of journalism exposes the truth about those in government who attempt to hide their activities or secrets and brings out information about ordinary people whose lives were disrupted by such world-changing events as the Holodomor.
+This first series presents the 3 journalists who first wrote about the Holodomor at the time it was happening.
 They wrote their stories despite the denial and disinformation of Stalin’s Soviet regime about the man-made famine.

 Gareth Jones – The first western journalist to describe the Holodomor as a planned